dianabali/DLBCSPJWD01/README.md

 1. Create a superuser running `python manage.py createsuperuser`.
 2. Follow the prompts to set a username, email, and password.
 3. Run the development server again.
-4. After you open the app in your browser, go to `/admin`, and ogin with your username and password.
+4. After you open the app in your browser, go to `/admin`, and login with your username and password.